-Measurement inspection services are generally offered by most suppliers on injection moulded parts.
-These servics range from part approval quality documentation, to detailed dimensional reports.
+Measurement and inspection services are offered by most suppliers on injection moulded parts.
+These services range from part approval quality documentation to detailed dimensional reports.
 The speed in which you receive these depends on part complexity and production volume.

 Automated design for manufacturability or DFM analysis, software that can quickly provide feedback on the manufacturability of your parts and can also highlight potential issues or areas of the design detail that could benefit from simple changes.

 Copper is a vital material in engineering and it's role, particularly in industries such as automotive, is certainly growing.
 Until recently if you wanted a copper part the only option was to have it CNC machined, but now there is another option available.
 For more complex geometries, DMLS can be a more suitable method of creating parts.

 This week's video looks at copper and aims to help you understand when it's best to turn to CNC machining or 3D printing.

 At the most basic level there are two types of machined threads - internal and external.
 But when considering threads for your part there are a number of factors to ponder, such as:

 - size of threads in UNC, UNF and metric